Jun-Katagiri/katagiri-toolbox/apps/simon/README.md

 pnpm install
 ```

-### 2. Set up environment variables
+### 2. Environment variables

-Inside `apps/simon/.env.local`:
+Create `apps/simon/.env.local` and set:

 ```
 TURSO_DATABASE_URL=""
 TURSO_AUTH_TOKEN=""
 ```

-For local SQLite development, the URL can be replaced with a file-based libsql URL.
+For local development, the database can be changed to a SQLite file URL.

-### 3. Run the simon app only
+### 3. Run this app only

 ```
 pnpm dev --filter simon